For your convenience, our most common customer questions are answered right here.

 A: Late session enrollment fees are prorated.
 You will be charged beginning with the enrollment date.

 A: Our coaches are trained gymnasts.
-All coaches teach the class curriculum as prescribed by Coach Ethan.
+All coaches teach the class curriculum as prescribed by Head Coach.

 Q: Do you offer private lessons?

 A: Yes.
 Please contact us for available times and pricing.

 A: Riverbend Gymnastics team members compete in USAG, LRG and NGA sanctioned events.